Virat Kohli's evolution (2008-2018): The journey in pictures

 However, as is the case in Indian cricket, it's not about making your mark: it's about maintaining it.
 The sheer volume of competition has no parallels, and a player has to continuously adapt, both technically and mentally, to stay relevant with the ever-changing dynamics of the game.

-Here's a look at his journey from an unsure 19-year-old in 2008, to an all-encompassing leader, and one of the world's best batters in 2017.
+Here's a look at his journey from an unsure 19-year-old in 2008, to an all-encompassing leader, and arguably, the world's best batsman in 2018.

 An unglamorous ODI debut